Tommy Lee Jones: Further exposure (1983–2004)

-In 1983, he received an Emmy for Best Actor for his performance as murderer Gary Gilmore in a TV adaptation of Norman Mailer's The Executioner's Song.
+In 1983, he won a Primetime Emmy Award for his performance as murderer Gary Gilmore in The Executioner's Song, the television adaptation of Norman Mailer's novel.
 The same year, he starred in a pirate adventure, Nate and Hayes, playing pirate captain Bully Hayes.
 In 1986, Jones played a former thief working for the FBI in the action thriller Black Moon Rising.

-In 1988, Jones co-starred with Chad Lowe and Robert Urich in the made-for-TV film April Morning, which depicted the battle of Lexington in the American Revolutionary War.
-In 1989, he earned another Emmy nomination for his portrayal of Texas Ranger Woodrow F. Call in the acclaimed television mini-series Lonesome Dove, based on the best-seller by Larry McMurtry.
+In 1988, Jones co-starred with Chad Lowe and Robert Urich in the made-for-TV film April Morning, which depicted the Battle of Lexington in the American Revolutionary War.
+In 1989, he earned a second Emmy nomination for his portrayal of Texas Ranger Woodrow F. Call in the acclaimed television miniseries Lonesome Dove, based on the best-seller by Larry McMurtry.

-In the 1990s, Jones was featured in blockbuster films such as JFK (1991) co-starring Kevin Costner (which earned him an Oscar nomination), The Fugitive (1993) co-starring Harrison Ford, Batman Forever (1995) co-starring Val Kilmer, Volcano (1997) co-starring Anne Heche, and Men in Black (1997) with Will Smith.
-His performance as Deputy U.S. Marshal Samuel Gerard in The Fugitive received broad acclaim that included an Academy Award for Best Supporting Actor, and a sequel, U.S. Marshals (1998).
+In the 1990s, Jones was featured in numerous blockbuster films.
+He starred as Clay Shaw in JFK (1991), receiving BAFTA and Academy Award nominations.
+In The Fugitive (1993), co-starring Harrison Ford, his performance as relentless and sharp-witted Deputy U.S. Marshal Samuel Gerard in The Fugitive received broad acclaim.
+He received Golden Globe and BAFTA nominations and won the Academy Award for Best Supporting Actor.
 When he accepted his Oscar, his head was shaved for his role in the film Cobb (1994), which he made light of in his speech: "The only thing a man can say at a time like this is 'I am not really bald'.
 Actually I'm lucky to be working".

-Among his other well-known performances during the 1990s were those of a terrorist who hijacks a U.S. Navy battleship in Under Siege (1992), the role of "Reverend" Roy Foltrigg in The Client (1994), a maximum-security prison warden who's in way over his head in Natural Born Killers (1994), and a parole officer in Double Jeopardy (1999).
+He reprised the role of Gerard in the sequel, U.S. Marshals (1998).
+He played Harvey Dent / Two-Face in Batman Forever (1995) and starred as Michael "Mike" Roark in Volcano (1997) co-starring Anne Heche and Don Cheadle.
+His role as grizzled alien investigator Kevin Brown / Agent K in Men in Black (1997), with Will Smith, brought him critical acclaim with critics and audiences.
+Among his other well-known performances during the 1990s were those of a terrorist who hijacks a U.S. Navy battleship in Under Siege (1992), an ambitious U.S. Attorney "Reverend" Roy Foltrigg in The Client (1994), an overwhelmed maximum-security prison warden in Natural Born Killers (1994), and a parole officer in Double Jeopardy (1999).

-In 2000, Jones co-starred with Samuel L. Jackson as a Marine colonel serving as Jackson's defense attorney in the film Rules of Engagement, and co-starred with director Clint Eastwood as astronauts in the film Space Cowboys, in which both played retired pilots and friends/rivals leading a space rescue mission together.
+In 2000, Jones co-starred with Samuel L. Jackson as a Vietnam War veteran and Marine colonel serving as Jackson's defense attorney in the film Rules of Engagement, and co-starred with director Clint Eastwood as astronauts in the film Space Cowboys, in which both played retired pilots and friends/rivals leading a space rescue mission together.
 In 2002, he and Will Smith co-starred in the Men in Black sequel, Men in Black II.